weatherwolf/Improved-HelloWorld/README.md

 So yeah, that’s WeatherWolf.
 The Python extension for people who’d rather skip the snooze fest and get straight to the good part.
 No frills, no fairy tales—just a shortcut past the basics so you can start coding like you mean it.

-how to install: pip install Improved-HelloWorld
+how to install: pip install improved_hello_world